4 - Making garden candles

 The lower the temperature, the less the paraffin will shrink and the better it will adhere to the shape of the pot.

-Add a scent such as citronella or lavender.
+Add a scent like citronella or lavender.

 You can use a double-sided sticker, but I find it easier to pour a base of liquid paraffin and then, after the paraffin has hardened, tighten the wick.